jirispilka/CTGViewer/doc/development.rst

 Files
 -----

-All required files are available in the CTGViewer.zip file (see :ref:`downloads`).
+All required files are available on github: https://github.com/spilkjir/CTGViewer

 **An example of setup.py file:**